 The "Policy on Institutions with Related Entities" is intended to ensure that accreditors receive appropriate assurances and sufficient information and documentation to determine whether such institutions comply with Eligibility Requirements, Accreditation Standards and Commission policies.
-It addresses change of ownership and details the specific information that is needed in addition to substantive change or other policies.
+It addresses change of ownership and details the specific information that is needed in addition to information required by the Policy on Substantive Change or other policies.